-If you are hospitalized and separated from your baby, use your breast pump to continue supplying milk to your baby and to maintain your milk supply and get help from hospital staff (ask your family support system to advocate for you if necessary).
+If you are hospitalized and separated from your baby, use your breast pump to continue supplying milk to your baby and to help maintain your milk supply.
+Get help from hospital staff, asking your family support system to advocate for you if necessary.6

 Practice good hygiene to prevent the spread of illness in your home

 Wash your hands regularly, cover your mouth and nose when coughing or sneezing with a tissue or the crook of your elbow, and never touch anything that will be going into your baby’s mouth to help prevent your little one from getting sick.3

 If you have COVID, the Centers for Disease Control recommends wearing a well-fitting mask while you’re symptomatic and are around your baby.3

 As difficult as it may be to not give your little one some snuggles, try not to kiss baby’s hands or face while you are sick to help prevent the spread of the virus or bacteria.